 In response to multiple communities escaping violence, poverty, and discrimination, the Refugee Health Alliance (RHA) was created to help mobilize Southern California providers and their networks down to the Tijuana/San Diego international border to aid in the refugee crisis.

-It has since evolved into an extensive network of providers, volunteers, and students who travel to Tijuana everyday to provide medical care at several of the refugee shelters found throughout the city.
+It has since evolved into an extensive network of providers, volunteers, and students who travel to Tijuana everyday to provide medical care to vulnerable population at several of the refugee shelters found throughout the city and local clinics.
 Supported by crowdsource funding, RHA has enabled the purchase of medications and equipment to provide essential medical care to every individual in need.

 Refugee Health Alliance had previously supported a clinic at an autonomous community space called Enclave Caracol where asylum seekers also could come to receive free meals and legal support.
 In September of 2019 the “Weekday Clinic” transitioned to Prevencasa, a well established harm reduction clinic in Zona Norte that has been working for years with vulnerable patient populations.
 This clinic is open from Monday to Friday from 9am to 2pm and is typically staffed by 2-5 volunteers.
 The clinic treats approximately 10-30 patients each day and has access to basic labs, imaging, and specialty referrals.
 If necessary, we also subsidize the hospitalization of critically ill migrants.
 Since our inception in November 2018, approximately 7,000 patient consultations have been completed and the clinic has become the largest charity healthcare provider to the migrants and the shelters in Tijuana, with the exception of the Mexican government.